Eighteenth Dynasty of Egypt: Relations with the Near-East

 After the end of the Hyksos period of foreign rule, the Eighteenth Dynasty engaged in a vigorous phase of expansionism, conquering vast areas of the Near-East, with especially Pharaoh Thutmose III submitting the "Shasu" Bedouins of northern Canaan, and the land of Retjenu, as far as Syria and Mittani in numerous military campaigns circa 1450 BC.

 Dating

 Radiocarbon dating suggests that Dynasty XVIII may have started a few years earlier than the conventional date of 1550 BC.
 The radiocarbon date range for its beginning is 1570–1544 BC, the mean point of which is 1557 BC.

 Pharaohs of the 18th Dynasty

 The pharaohs of Dynasty XVIII ruled for approximately 250 years (c.
 1550–1298 BC).
 The dates and names in the table are taken from Dodson and Hilton.
 Many of the pharaohs were buried in the Valley of the Kings in Thebes (designated KV).
 More information can be found on the Theban Mapping Project website.
 Several diplomatic marriages are known for the New Kingdom.
 These daughters of foreign kings are often only mentioned in cuneiform texts and are not known from other sources.
 The marriages were likely to have been a way to confirm good relations between these states.
+Royal brother-sister marriages were observed, as a means to strengthen the royalty by echoing the practices in their creation myths.

+Comparison of regnal lists

+The Eighteenth Dynasty is well-recorded across Egyptian king lists, mostly due to being written extensively by their Nineteenth Dynasty sucessors.
+The Abydos, Saqqara and Ramesseum king lists, all from the New Kingdom of Egypt, provide a list of kings of this dynasty and are in broad agreement on the order of most kings in this dynasty, though they omit Hatshepsut and the Amarna pharaohs as a form of damnatio memoriae; the repudiation of Hatshepsut and the Amarna Period had been state policy since the reign of Horemheb.
+A Theban tomb, TT19, also provides a king list.
+It's possible the Turin King List originally listed the Eighteenth Dynasty, but it's now in a fragmentary state and some information is lost, including a section that contained Dynasties 18–19/20.
+Manetho's now-lost work Aegyptiaca also provided individual reign lengths, however the lengths seem to be inaccurate and later Epitomes of the work were misunderstood by various writers who conflated multiple kings into a single figure, failed to understand the number of kings in this dynasty.